Lanshuns/WinTorProxy/README.md

 # WinTorProxy
-A batch script for enabling Tor and Privoxy as a SOCKS5 proxy on Windows, providing enhanced privacy and anonymity for internet traffic.
+A batch script for enabling Tor and Privoxy as a SOCKS5 proxy, providing enhanced privacy and anonymity for internet traffic.

 ### Usage
 run `Start.bat`